Glagan/MyMangaDex/README.md

 * Why no KissAnimeList fork?
 I find the current script too "full".
 It's complicated, and there is a lot of useless features (for myself).
 It was easier to just build a new script from scratch with only what was needed.
-Also, MangaDex offer MyAnimeList links on each manga page (Thanks to the community), unlike KissManga, so there is no need for an additionnal database to check, so the script would have been very different only for MangaDex.
+Also, MangaDex offer MyAnimeList links on each manga page (Thanks to the community), unlike KissManga, so there is no need for an additionnal database to check.
 Update: KissAnimeList added a support for MyMangaDex if you wish to stick with it.
 * What you need buddy
 I only store the least possible data: